 After the ceremony, she called Sylvia Bryan, who was unable to attend the ceremony.
 Remembering her high school principal, Bryan’s husband, Sumoge told her friend, “Mr. Bryan would be so proud.”

 Sumoge’s story aired on a local television station, and she joked she is “finding out I have a lot more friends than I ever realized.”
 At dinner recently in Hood River — at a restaurant that decades earlier might have refused to serve her — a stranger approached.

 “She asked me if I was the lady who received the diploma,” Sumoge said.
 “And I told her I was.”

+This story was originally published in the Spring 2007 issue of Pacific magazine.
+Yukie Katayama Sumoge died in 2011 at age 91.
+Another student of Japanese decent — Lillian Hirasawa Kurahara — also was bestowed an honorary degree in 2007.
+She was unable to attend the commencement ceremony but told her story to Pacific magazine in 2019.
 Two other Pacific students of Japanese decent from early World War II were identified from research by library archives Student Assistant Elias Gilman ’09.
-One, Madeline Yamane, received her bachelor’s degree in 1941 before the war broke out, and apparently was not interned.
+One, Madeline Yamane, received her bachelor’s degree in 1941 before the war broke out and apparently was not interned.
 She lived in Portland and died in 2004.
-The other student, Saka Yoneyama Noma was identified in University records, but her whereabouts are currently unknown.
-She was incarcerated during the war in the Minidoka Relocation Center in Idaho and is believed to be living in the East.
-The University would appreciate any information alumni might have about her.
+The other student, Saka Yoneyama Noma, was identified in university records.
+She was incarcerated during the war in the Minidoka Relocation Center in Idaho.
+Her whereabouts were unknown in 2007.